ViewSuSu/Su.WPF.TreeViewEx/README.en.md

 # WPF TreeView Control Wrapper Library Usage Guide

 ## Overview

-**Developers have long struggled with TreeView!** The web is full of various solutions, from complex custom templates to cumbersome data binding.
-Implementing a fully functional TreeView in WPF often feels like an uphill battle.
-However, there has not been a unified, complete, and easy-to-use solution—until now.
+**Developers have long suffered with TreeView!** The web is full of various solutions, ranging from complex custom templates to cumbersome data bindings.
+Implementing a fully-featured TreeView in WPF has been a challenge.
+Until now, there has been no unified, complete, and easy-to-use wrapper solution.

 **Here is a feasible solution!**

-This project provides a complete, object-oriented way to manage tree nodes, freeing developers from tedious template definitions, data binding, and event handling, allowing them to focus on business logic implementation.
+This project provides a complete, object-oriented way to manipulate tree nodes, freeing developers from tedious template definitions, data bindings, and event handling, so they can focus on implementing business logic.

 ## Framework Support

-This wrapper library supports the following frameworks:
+This library supports the following framework versions:

 * **.NET Framework 4.5 and above**
 * **.NET Core 3.1 and above**
 * **.NET 5.0 (Windows desktop only) and above**

-> This means you can use it directly in WPF or WinForms desktop applications without extra adaptation.
+> This means you can directly use it in WPF or WinForms desktop applications without extra adaptation.

 ## 🎬 Demo Animation